Image Credits: Dmitrijs Dmitrijevs/shutterstock.com

 Single beam infrared sensors project a beam of infrared light across a doorway.
 When a person breaks the beam of light by passing through the doorway, their presence is detected.
 Single beam sensors only offer limited accuracy as they cannot distinguish multiple people walking together.
 They also do not record whether a person is entering or leaving the room.7

 Thermal cameras use people’s body heat to detect their presence.
 They use motion to distinguish people and can record which direction a person is moving in.
-However, they can struggle to count people accurately if they stand still, walk close to each other, or carry warm things.3
+However, they can struggle to count people accurately if they stand still, walk close to each other, and if the ambient air temperature is close to that of a human.
+They are also prone to error when, for example, the door of an air conditioned building is opened on a hot day.3

 CCTV people counters rely on installing software into existing CCTV systems.
-As CCTV systems typically use one camera to count people, they suffer from reduced accuracy due to a lack of depth perception and interference from environmental factors such as shadows.
-CCTV cameras can also be a privacy concern as they capture images of people’s faces, which enables identification.3,5
+As CCTV systems typically use one camera to count people, they suffer from reduced accuracy due to a lack of depth perception and interference from environmental factors such as shadows. installations are typically aimed at security concerns and are often not positioned in the optimal way for people counting duties.
+There is also a growing concern over privacy and GDPR compliance due to the fact CCTV cameras capture images of people’s faces, which enables identification.3,5

 Stereovision people counting systems use two cameras to provide depth perception and improved counting accuracy compared with single-camera solutions.
-Stereovision is more expensive than other people counting technologies and is still limited by environmental conditions such as light.3,5
+Stereovision is more expensive than other people counting technologies and is still limited by environmental conditions such as ambient lighting conditions.3,5

 Time-of-Flight Technology is Revolutionizing the People Counting Industry

 Time-of-flight (ToF) cameras provide 3D information in a package that is simple, fast, easy-to-install, simple to use, compact, and cost-effective.
-ToF technology has found a range of applications in robotics and autonomous vehicles, and now they are disrupting the people counting industry.8
+ToF technology has found a range of applications in robotics and autonomous vehicles, and now it is disrupting the people counting industry.8

 ToF cameras consist of a lens, an integrated light source, a sensor, and a computer interface.
 They illuminate a scene with pulsed light.
 Objects in the scene reflect the light back to the sensor.
 ToF cameras measure the time taken for light to travel from the source to the scene and then back to the detector.
 From these measurements, the distance to all the objects in an image can then be determined.
 ToF cameras capture depth and intensity information simultaneously for every pixel in the image, resulting in high frame rates and unrivaled accuracy.8,9